Why Does My Makeup Look Dry?

 Lack Of Skincare

-Have you ever heard of people saying that your makeup only looks as good as the skin beneath it?
+Have you ever heard people say that your makeup only looks as good as the skin beneath it?
 That statement does hold a bit of truth!

 The Wrong Products